2 Corinthians

 Chapter Summaries

-4. 4Paul affirms that he does not lose heart despite persecution, describing the gospel treasure as held in jars of clay to show that the surpassing power belongs to God, and he fixes his eyes on the unseen eternal realities rather than on visible, temporary afflictions.
+- 4Paul affirms that he does not lose heart despite persecution — the gospel treasure is held in jars of clay precisely so that the surpassing power belongs to God — and fixes his eyes on unseen eternal realities rather than on momentary afflictions.

-5. 5Paul teaches that believers groan in their earthly tents, longing to be clothed with their heavenly dwelling, explains that to be absent from the body is to be present with the Lord, and proclaims that God has given the church the ministry of reconciliation — that in Christ, God was reconciling the world to Himself.
+- 5Paul describes believers groaning in their earthly bodies while longing for their heavenly dwelling, declares that to be absent from the body is to be present with the Lord, and proclaims the ministry of reconciliation: in Christ, God was reconciling the world to Himself.

-6. 6Paul urges the Corinthians not to receive the grace of God in vain, catalogs his sufferings and hardships as a minister, pleads with them to open wide their hearts, and warns them not to be unequally yoked with unbelievers.
+- 6Paul urges the Corinthians not to receive God's grace in vain, catalogs his sufferings as a minister, pleads for open hearts, and warns them not to be unequally yoked with unbelievers.

-7. 7Paul calls for holiness rooted in the fear of God, expresses his deep affection for the Corinthians, and rejoices over the report from Titus that his severe letter produced godly sorrow leading to repentance rather than worldly grief leading to death.
+- 7Paul calls for holiness rooted in the fear of God, expresses his affection for the Corinthians, and rejoices over the report from Titus that his severe letter produced godly sorrow leading to repentance rather than worldly grief leading to death.

-8. 8Paul commends the extraordinary generosity of the Macedonian churches as a model, grounds the appeal for giving in the self-impoverishing grace of Christ, and sends Titus along with two other brothers to help the Corinthians complete their promised collection for the saints in Jerusalem.
+- 8Paul commends the generosity of the Macedonian churches as a model, grounds the appeal for giving in the self-impoverishing grace of Christ, and sends Titus along with two other brothers to help the Corinthians complete their promised collection for the saints in Jerusalem.

-11. 11Paul expresses jealousy for the Corinthians' faithfulness to Christ, exposes the "super-apostles" as false apostles disguising themselves as servants of righteousness, and in a "fool's boast" catalogs his extensive sufferings — beatings, imprisonments, shipwrecks, hunger, and constant danger — as the true marks of his apostleship.
+- 11Paul expresses jealousy for the Corinthians' faithfulness to Christ, exposes the "super-apostles" as false apostles disguising themselves as servants of righteousness, and in a "fool's boast" catalogs his sufferings — beatings, imprisonments, shipwrecks, hunger, and constant danger — as the true marks of his apostleship.

-12. 12Paul recounts a vision fourteen years earlier in which he was caught up to the third heaven and heard inexpressible things, reveals that he was given a "thorn in the flesh" to keep him from pride and that Christ told him "My grace is sufficient for you, for My power is made perfect in weakness," and expresses his concern that when he visits he may find the Corinthians still in sin.
+- 12Paul recounts being caught up to the third heaven fourteen years earlier to hear inexpressible things, reveals the "thorn in the flesh" through which Christ taught him that divine power is made perfect in weakness, and closes with concern that he may find the Corinthians still mired in sin when he arrives.